-What Is Asexuality, and what does it mean?
+What Is Asexuality, and what is an asexual person?

 Being asexual means different things to different people.
 Sexual arousal or attraction is about a person having sexual feelings for a specific person and mainly wanting to engage in sexual activity with them.
-On the other hand, someone who is asexual experiences little to absolutely no sexual attraction.
-Asexuality is defined as lacking any sexual attraction, and though the actual number is thought to be higher, about one per cent of the world's population identifies as asexual.
+On the other hand, someone who is asexual experiences little to absolutely no sexual or sensual attraction.
+Asexuality is defined as lacking any sexual attraction, and though the actual number is thought to be higher, about one percent of the world's population identifies as asexual.

 On the asexuality spectrum, everyone has a different experience and can mean different things to different people.
 Some of the basics you should be acquainted with are:-

 Is it normal to think about having sex but not actually want to have sex?

 Asexual people may experience other forms of attraction